Teaching script: Switzerland

 The currently taught Swiss Schulschrift (also known colloquially as "Schnürlischrift") was introduced in 1947.

 In 2006, Hans Eduard Meier developed the no-frills Deutschschweizer Basisschrift, which is similar to the Deutsche Grundschrift, and proposed it as a contemporary alternative.
 In the canton of Lucerne, the Basisschrift has been approved as an alternative since 2006.
 Other cantons are waiting or are still discussing the use of the script.
 In 2008, a study by the Pädagogische Hochschule Zentralschweiz (University of Teacher Education Central Switzerland) showed that students who had learned to write with the Basisschrift were able to write more text in the same time than those who had learned the Schulschrift.
 In addition, the script was more legible and students more often agreed with the statement "I like writing".

 France

 The French ronde script, a cursive script born in the late 16th century from an Italian Renaissance script, has been the traditional handwriting style in France for teaching, administration and financial documents, until the 20th century.

-It was then replaced by the English round hand, a derivative of the ronde script, more suited to metal pointed nibs that had become prevalent.
-The round hand remained the teaching script throughout the 20th century, until 2013.

 From 2013 onwards, for teaching purposes, the French Ministry of National Education recommends the modèles d'écriture scolaire A and B, which look more similar to printed scripts.
 These scripts were designed as part of a competition.